 Young trees are particularly sensitive to cold conditions and they should be brought indoors if temperatures take an unexpected drop.

 Like other citrus fruit trees, lemon trees are energy-hungry.
 Use a complete NPK (nitrogen, phosphorus, potassium) fertilizer to encourage healthy growth and fruit production.
+A deficiency in nitrogen, magnesium, zinc, iron, or potassium also causes varying degrees of yellowing leaves.

 There are three main types of lemon trees grown in the warmer parts of the United States.
+In zone 8, plant a cold-hardy variety such as Meyer, which produces nearly seedless fruit and a plentiful harvest on even a small plant.
+Try Lisbon and Eureka in zones 9 through 11.

 - Eureka lemon trees (Citrus x limon 'Eureka'): Along with the Lisbon lemon, this is the most widely available lemon in supermarkets across the globe and a popular homegrown variety.